 If you are unhappy with the advice or recommendations given by our inspectors then you should first try to resolve the matter with the inspector or their manager.

 After speaking to our inspector or their manager, you still feel we have failed to provide you with good service or are concerned about the advice that we have given, please contact us and we will endeavour to resolve any concerns you may have.
-Please contact us using the details below.

 The Independent Regulatory Challenge Panel

-If you are still unhappy with the advice provided then you can appeal to the Independent Regulatory Challenge Panel will look into complaints regarding advice given by HSE or LA inspectors about health and safety which you think is incorrect or goes beyond what is required to control the risk adequately.
+If you are still unhappy with the advice provided then you can appeal to the Independent Regulatory Challenge Panel.
+They will look into complaints regarding advice given by HSE or LA inspectors about health and safety which you think is incorrect or goes beyond what is required to control the risk adequately.

-The panel will consist of independent members who will have the competence and experience to assess advice that has been given on regulatory matters.
+The panel consists of independent members who will have the competence and experience to assess advice that has been given on regulatory matters.